“Why University Students Don’t Read: What Professors Can Do To Increase Compliance”

 QEP FDI Overview

-The Quality Enhancement Plan is required as part of TROY UNIVERSITY's ongoing regional accreditation with the Southern Association of Colleges and Schools (SACS).
+The Quality Enhancement Plan is required as part of TROY UNIVERSITY's ongoing regional accreditation with the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 Troy University’s QEP is focused on creating a culture of engaged reading for our students and is built upon three major initiatives: a Common Reading Initiative (CRI) for first year students, a College Reading Initiative (COLRI) for each college and its major, and a Faculty Development Initiative designed to support both CRI and COLRI efforts through specific faculty-generated materials.

 The Faculty Development Initiative has these specific outcomes: